cocos/cocos-docs/en/asset-manager/bundle.md

 ![shared](bundle/shared.png)

-Another scenario is where the resource is under one Asset Bundle folder, but is referenced by another Asset Bundle, as shown in the figure:
+Another case is where the resource is under one Asset Bundle folder, but is referenced by another Asset Bundle, as shown in the figure:

 ![shared2](bundle/shared2.png)

-In both cases, resource 'c' belongs to both Asset Bundle 'A' and Asset Bundle 'B'.
-So which bundle does resource 'c' actually exist in?
-At this point, it is necessary to specify exactly which bundle the resource 'c' is placed in by adjusting the priority of the Asset Bundle.
+In both cases, `resource c` belongs to both `Asset Bundle A` and `Asset Bundle B`.
+So which bundle does `resource c` actually exist in?
+At this point, it is necessary to specify exactly which bundle the `resource c` is placed in by adjusting the priority of the Asset Bundle.

 Bundles can be set with different priorities, Creator has 10 built-in priorities to choose from, the editor will build the bundle in order of priority, when the same resource is referenced by multiple bundles of different priorities, the resource will be prioritized in the high priority bundle, the low priority bundle will store only one record information, at this time the low priority bundle will rely on the high priority bundle, if you want to load this shared resource in the low priority bundle, you must load the high priority bundle before the low priority bundle.
 When the same resource is referenced by multiple bundles of the same priority, the resource is copied in each bundle, where different bundles have no dependencies and can be loaded in any order.
 So try to make shared resources such as `Texture`, `SpriteFrame`, `Audio`, etc in the bundle with higher priority, so that low priority bundles can share their resources and thus minimize the bundle body.